Kaiserouo/Apex-Legends-Titanfall-Auto-Shader-Blender-Addon/README.md

 `Right-click (on armature or mesh) > Apex Shader` to access the menu, with options like `Shade Selected Legends`.
 Hover on the options to view detailed explanation.

-All the textures (that can be procedurally shaded) will be auto-shaded, using the `Cores Apex Shader` from the blender shader file you specified earlier.
+All the textures (that can be procedurally shaded) will be auto-shaded, using the `Cores Apex Shader` from the blender shader file.

 If you choose mesh then only that mesh will be shaded.
 If you choose armature then all associated meshes will be shaded. i.e. if you want to auto-shade the whole legend, choose their armature.